-The first thing you should consider here is to create an audience persona failing which can derail your test goals.
+Firstly, consider creating an audience persona failing which can derail your test goals.
 What’s worse?
 You can even end up making delusional information about your target audience.

 Now you can dive into the execution of the test.
 The best time to conduct a moderated test is during the early days of the development of your website.
 As this is a qualitative test, you would not need a massive number of participants.

 Many design experts believe unmoderated testing is one of the best ways to capture quality feedback from real users.
 Unlike moderated tests, unmoderated tests let users react in an environment that is most close to real life.
 Plus, the costs of unmoderated testing are significantly lower.

 Here participants are asked to complete tasks at their comfort, remotely.
 There is no moderator to control the environment.
 However, this quantitative test method demands a significant number of participants to drive insightful data to work on.

 Like moderated tests, you would not get detailed reports on users’ psychographics.
 Finding the ‘why’ behind the action is difficult.
 You can only create a hypothesis as to why a user achieves a task a certain way.
 It is best to use an unmoderated test to complement your moderated tests at a later stage.

 6. Customer feedback